Masihdeveloper/Creating-Discord-Bot/README.md

 ```
 npm init -y
 ```
-for creating `package.json` file to save your modules.
+for creating a place which name is `package.json` file to save your modules.

 <hr>